-The original M16A1 had been known since the Vietnam War right before M16s became available for civilian use.
-It was the first, improved version of M16, which took care of several weaknesses noticed in the original design:
+The original M16A1 is known since the Vietnam War, right before M16s became available for civilian use.
+It was the first improved version of M16, which took care of several weaknesses noticed in the original design:

 Breech-lock mechanism.
-The new M16A1 now had a mechanism for supplying breech-lock to the breaching line and an improved buffer.
-That decreased the speed down to 750-850 shots per minute but at the same time it eradicated such issues as breech-lock rebound and misfire.
+The new M16A1 has gained a mechanism for supplying breech-lock to the breaching line and an improved buffer.
+This decreased the speed down to 750-850 shots per minute but eradicated such issues as breech-lock rebound and misfire.

 Corrosion-resistant breech-lock.
-The breech-lock of M161A1 was covered in chrome to prolong its usability and protect it from corrosion.
+The breech-lock of M161A1 got covered in chrome to prolong its usability and protect it from corrosion.

 Reduced barrel twist rate.
 After going from 356mm to 305mm, the M16A1 got a better stability.
 However, this change also increased the M16A1’s spray pattern at the distances above 400m.

 New elements.
 The M16A1 was equipped with a bayonet knife socket, a 30-round mag, and a silencer for firing standard (not subsonic) ammo.